emonmeena/streamline-cli/README.md

 ![](Preview/avtaar.jpg)
 * version 2.5.2
 ## About
 * An open source, quick and smart updater for programming environment.
-A command-line tool.
-GUI promised in later updates.
 * On Developing stage (for Windows OS).
-* Command-line tool (GUI in later updates).
+* Command-line tool (GUI promised in later updates).
 <!-- ## Idea
 * >>>. -->
 ## References